 Before sending the emails, do have a quick run-through of spam from the email software.
 Spam check is a built-in feature in most email software that scans your message, determining the chances of it ending up in the spam folder.

 Here’s a pro tip – One of the most suitable methods to verify that your emails are not getting snagged by spam filters is subscribing to your emails.
 Start by signing up, enabling a strict spam filter, and making a thorough observation.
+It is also useful to warm up email before sending out the campaign.
+Such a tool will help you mark your emails as important.

 This inspection will give constant effectiveness to your email campaigns.
 Likewise, you can roll out a smooth strategy for your major campaigns.
 Conducting self-tests in short intervals is recommended, as it will give you an idea of where you must make relevant changes.